Generative modeling of granular flow on inclined planes using conditional flow matching: Methodology

 \subsubsection{Neural network configuration and training}

 The generative flow matching backbone $f_\theta$ employs a U-Net architecture with channel dimensions of $[128, 256, 512, 512]$.
 Four-head attention mechanisms are integrated exclusively at the 512-channel layers to efficiently capture long-range spatial correlations.
 Virtual time $\tau$ and slice index $c$ are mapped via sinusoidal and learnable embeddings, respectively, and injected into all residual blocks through feature-wise addition.
-The backbone is trained for 1000 epochs using AdamW.
+The backbone is trained for up to 1000 epochs using AdamW.
+To prevent overfitting and the associated risks of variance collapse or selective memorization of the training data \cite{dasgupta2026solving}, the vector field matching loss was monitored on the independent validation set.
+An early stopping criterion was employed to halt training when the validation loss plateaued, ensuring the generative prior preserves its diversity and generalizability.
 The learning rate follows a cosine annealing schedule, decaying from a GPU-scaled base of $1 \times 10^{-4}$ to $5 \times 10^{-6}$.
 Gradients are clipped to a maximum norm of 1.0.

 The forward operator $g_\phi$ and physics decoder $\mathcal{H}_\psi$ share the same architecture, a deterministic conditional U-Net with channel dimensions of $[64, 128, 256, 512]$ and no attention modules.
 The slice index $c$ is embedded and injected into all residual blocks.
 Both networks are optimized via MSE loss for 500 epochs using AdamW.
 The learning rate follows a cosine annealing schedule, decaying from a GPU-scaled base of $2 \times 10^{-4}$ to $1 \times 10^{-6}$.
 All models are implemented in PyTorch and trained using Distributed Data Parallel (DDP) on 4 H100 GPUs.